 EMPLOYERS - ACHIEVEMENTS AND PERFORMANCE MEASURES

-- → At 30 June 2013, 748 employers were registered with the Authority. - → There was a consolidation of industry contracts which lead to a reduction in the number of contract cleaning employers.
+- \rightarrow At 30 June 2014, 736 employers were registered with the Authority. - → This indicates a slight decrease in the number of registered employers but is generally consistent with the number of registered employers since scheme inception.